 Relay is active-high

 Check ONLY if the IV Swinger 2 was constructed with a (non-standard) relay module that has an active-high trigger pin.
 This value will be saved in the Arduino EEPROM so the hardware "remembers" what type of relay it has.
-This option should NEVER be selected for an IV Swinger 2 that uses SSRs, or damage could result.
+This option should NEVER be selected for an IV Swinger 2 that uses SSRs (or FETs), or damage could result.